7Block Labs

 Example 1: Freelance Platform Reputation

-- Outcome: Transparent, tamper-proof reputation profiles that clients can verify.
+• Outcome: You wind up with transparent, tamper-proof reputation profiles that clients can easily browse through.

 Example 2: Supply Chain Certification